CMitropoulos/ParallelDistributedComputing/README.md

 # ParallelDistributedComputing
-<h1> this is the repor for the Parallel and Distributed Computing Projects </h1>
+<h2> This is the repo for the Parallel and Distributed Computing Projects I will be doing </h2>